-- Advancing our wholly-owned lead product candidates to clinical milestones.
-We are working to demonstrate the safety and efficacy of our wholly-owned pipeline programs, and have completed a Phase 1 trial of ANB020 in healthy volunteers in Australia, which we believe has demonstrated favorable safety and ex vivo pharmacodynamic properties.
-We have a cleared U.S. IND and U.K. CTA to initiate Phase 2a trials in patients with severe adult peanut allergy and moderate-to-severe adult atopic dermatitis, respectively, each of which are anticipated to be initiated during the first quarter of 2017.
-We anticipate top-line data from these trials to be announced during the second half of 2017.
-In addition, we plan to seek regulatory clearance during the first half of 2017 to initiate a Phase 2a trial in patients with severe adult eosinophilic asthma.
-We anticipate top-line data from this trial to be announced during the first half of 2018.
-We have also submitted an Australian CTN and, if cleared, we plan to initiate a Phase 1 healthy volunteer trial for ANB019 in the first half of 2017, and anticipate announcing top-line data from this trial during the second half of 2017.
-We subsequently plan to seek regulatory clearance to initiate Phase 2 studies of ANB019 in GPP and PPP patients during 2018.
-For both ANB020 and ANB019, we are conducting, or plan to conduct, our initial clinical trials in Australia, and we plan to then conduct further clinical development in the United States and other countries.
-We have elected to pursue this strategy in order to benefit from certain financial incentives that Australia makes available for biotechnology research and development, and because we believe that Australia provides a streamlined approval processes for the initiation of first-in-human studies and that the clinical data we generate in Australia will subsequently be accepted by the FDA and foreign regulatory agencies outside of Australia. - Continuing to expand our proprietary pipeline by generating new product candidates using our technology platform.
-Using our proprietary SHM antibody generation platform, we are able to rapidly develop novel antibodies against biological emerging targets.
-Our goal is to continue expanding our wholly-owned new therapeutic antibody program pipeline by innovating one or more novel pipeline antibodies each year.
+• Advancing our lead product candidates into the clinic.
+We plan to initiate a Phase 1 healthy volunteer trial for ANB020 in the first half of 2016, followed by trials in severe adult asthma and severe adult peanut allergy patients.
+We plan to initiate a Phase 1 healthy volunteer trial for ANB019 in the first half of 2017, followed by a registration study in GPP patients.
+For both ANB020 and ANB019, we plan to conduct our initial clinical trials in Australia, and to then conduct further clinical development in the United States and other countries.
+We have elected to pursue this strategy in order to benefit from certain financial incentives that Australia makes available for biotechnology research and development, and because we believe that Australia provides a streamlined approval processes for the initiation of first-in-human studies and that the clinical data we generate in Australia will subsequently be accepted by the FDA and foreign regulatory agencies outside of Australia.

 - Identifying emerging opportunities in key therapeutic areas.
-We intend to remain at the forefront of discovery and development of new therapeutic opportunities in inflammation by understanding and translating biological breakthroughs into first-in-class therapeutic antibodies.
+We intend to remain at the forefront of discovery and development of new therapeutic opportunities in inflammation and immuno-oncology by understanding and translating biological breakthroughs into first-in-class therapeutic antibodies.
 Our approach includes translational biology assessments, such as human genetics, ex vivo tissue pathology and target expression patterns, to understand the relevance of emerging targets to patients with unmet medical needs.
-We plan to leverage this knowledge to create new product candidates and position our current and future programs for rapid initial efficacy assessment. - Retaining rights to strategic products in key commercial markets.
-We intend to retain ownership and control of our pipeline programs to key preclinical and clinical inflection points.
+We plan to leverage this knowledge to create new product candidates and position our current and future programs for rapid clinical proof-of-concept achievement. - Continuing to expand our proprietary pipeline by generating new product candidates using our technology platform.
+Using our proprietary antibody generation platform, we are able to rapidly develop novel therapeutic antibodies against emerging targets.
+Our goal is to advance one or more wholly-owned new therapeutic antibody program to an IND submission to the FDA, or foreign equivalent, each year. - Retaining rights to strategic products in key commercial markets.
+We intend to retain ownership and control of our pipeline programs to key inflection points.
 We may build sales and marketing capabilities in selected specialty markets that we believe can be served with a focused commercial organization.
 For certain programs, we plan to seek strategic collaborations that provide us with funding, infrastructure and marketing resources to advance through development and commercialization.